In-Home Private Dog Training

 - Muzzle training

-We can also work on basic skills.
+We can also work on basic skills (such as sit, down, stand, pay attention).
 Typically, we can fit three of these into a single session.

 That all depends on the number or severity of issues you want to address.
 Some issues will only take a single session.
 Other issues will take more.

-Any case that involves aggression will need to be at least two sessions.
+Any case that involves aggression or reactivity will need to be at least two sessions.

 How Do I Enroll?